-- A. Comments or complaints regarding the performance of guardians appointed by this Court may be submitted in writing via ordinary mail or fax.
-The fax filing rules set forth herein apply to fax filings.
-Anonymous comments or complaints will not be accepted for filing. - B. The court will provide a copy of the comment or complaint to the guardian who is the subject of the comment or complaint and to the guardian's attorney, if any. - C. The comment or complaint will be filed in the guardianship case and will be reviewed and considered by the assigned magistrate for appropriate action.
+- A. Comments or complaints regarding the performance of guardians appointed by this Court may be submitted in writing via ordinary mail, fax, or the Court's efiling system.
+The fax and electronic filing rules set forth herein apply to all filings.
+Anonymous or emailed comments or complaints are not sufficient and will not be accepted for filing. - B. The court will provide a copy of the comment or complaint to the guardian who is the subject of the comment or complaint and to the guardian's attorney, if any. - C. The comment or complaint will be filed in the guardianship case and will be reviewed and considered by the assigned magistrate for appropriate action.
 The Court may, in its discretion, set a hearing on the matter.
 Notice of the hearing shall be served to both the guardian and person who filed the comment or complaint. - D. The magistrate will issue a written decision or order regarding the comment or complaint.
 The decision or order shall be filed in the guardianship case and a copy shall be served upon the guardian and person who filed the comments or complaint.